 nmap -O 192.168.1.1

-This command will perform OS fingerprinting on the target IP address 192.168.1.1, and return information about the operating system running on the system.
+This command will perform OS fingerprinting on the target IP address 192.168.1.1 and return information about the operating system running.

 Types of Scans

-There are several types of scans that can be used for network scanning and enumeration, including:
+Several types of scans can be used for network scanning and enumeration, including:

 TCP Connect Scan

 TCP connect scan is the most basic type of port scan.
-It involves opening a full TCP connection to each port on the target system to determine whether the port is open or closed.
-This type of scan is easily detectable by intrusion detection systems (IDS) and firewalls, as it generates a lot of network traffic.
+It involves opening a full TCP connection to each port on the target system to determine whether it is open or closed.
+This type of scan is easily detectable by intrusion detection systems (IDS) and firewalls, as it generates much network traffic.
 Here’s an example of how to perform a TCP connect scan using nmap:

 nmap -sT 192.168.1.1